In this post, I’m going to talk about what is paid traffic, where it comes from, how to get it and whether you should be using it.

 So how many sales out of that 100 people do you need to at least break even?
 You got it – 2 conversions.

 Let’s say you’ve tested this on 1000 people and on average, you get 2.5 conversions per every 100 visitors.
 That means you’re making $50 for every $25 you spend.
-Obviously, you’re going to want to scale this up as much as possible because you’re making 100% profit per each 100 visitors.
+Obviously, you’re going to want to scale this up as much as possible because you’re making 100% profit per every 100 visitors.

 How to get PPC Traffic?